-5. The Cott Corporation is an example of how a company failed to overcome barriers to entry in an industry.
-True False
+4. The Cott Corporation, in the soft drink industry, is an example of how a company failed to overcome barriers to entry in an industry.

-6. The bottled water industry created new competitors for Coca-Cola, but did not change the basic industry boundaries.
-True False
+5. The bottled water industry created new competitors for Coca-Cola, but did not change the basic industry boundaries.

-7. In Porter's framework, the stronger the five forces, the more limited the ability of established companies to raise prices and earn greater profits.
-True False
+6. In Porter's framework, the stronger the five forces, the more limited the ability of established companies to raise prices and earn greater profits.

-8. Substitute products are not a threat if a company is the market leader.
-True False
+7. Fortunately, substitute products are not a threat if a company is the market leader.

-9. The personal computer industry is uniquely dependent upon a powerful supplier.
-True False
+8. The personal computer industry is uniquely dependent upon a powerful supplier, Intel.

-10. Access to cheaper capital is an example of an economy of scale.
-True False
+9. Access to cheaper capital is an example of an economy of scale.

-11. Even when entry barriers are very high, new firms may still enter an industry if they perceive that the benefits outweigh the costs of entry.
-True False
+10. Even when entry barriers are very high, new firms may still enter an industry if they perceive that the benefits outweigh the costs of entry.